-This page describes the process of obtaining working visas (H-1B) and permanent residence (green cards) for allied health care workers including medical technologists, occupational therapists, pharmacists, physical therapists, speech language pathologists and audiologists.
+This page describes the process of obtaining working visas (H-1B) and green cards for allied health care workers including medical technologists, occupational therapists, pharmacists, physical therapists, speech language pathologists and audiologists.

-We represents over hospitals and health care providers across the United States.
+We represent hospitals and health care providers across the United States.
 We have obtained H-1B visas and permanent residence for thousands of health care workers over the past 30 years.

-Our website also contains a Physicians Immigration Guide and a Nurses Immigration Guide.
+Our website also contains a Physicians Immigration Guide and a Nurse Immigration Guide.

 There is an 85,000 annual cap on the number of H-1B visa petitions which can be approved by the USCIS for cap-subject employers.
-These H-1B petitions must be submitted to the USCIS during the first week of April each year for employment which begins on October 1st.
 Because of the large number of petitions submitted, USCIS uses a lottery to determine who will receive cap-subject H-1B status.

 However, if you are sponsored by an H-1B visa cap-exempt employer, there is no lottery and such employers can submit H-1B petitions all year long.